EleutherAI/lm-evaluation-harness/docs/model_guide.md

         #...

-    def greedy_until(self, requests: list[Instance]) -> list[str]:
+    def generate_until(self, requests: list[Instance]) -> list[str]:
         #...
     #...
 ```
 Where `Instance` is a dataclass defined in [`lm_eval.api.instance`](https://github.com/EleutherAI/lm-evaluation-harness/blob/big-refactor/lm_eval/api/instance.py) with property `args` which returns a tuple of (context, continuation).

-We support

-The three types of
+We support three types of requests, consisting of different interactions / measurements with an autoregressive LM.

-smth smth tokenizer-agnostic

-3 reqtypes
-- greedy_until, and the arguments passed to it

-- loglikelihood, and args passed to it
+All three request types take as input `requests` of type `list[Instance]` that have a matching `Instance.request_type` to the method name.

+- `generate_until`
+  - Each request contains `Instance.args : Tuple[str, dict]` containing 1. an input string to the LM and 2. a dictionary of keyword arguments used to control generation parameters.
+  -

+- `loglikelihood`
+  -

-- loglikelihood_rolling, and args passed to it
+- `loglikelihood_rolling`, and args passed to it

 ## Registration